 30 Days – Is It Enough to Improve Designing Skills?

 According to participants, yes, but not directly.
 You won’t wake up as a PRO after 30 days.
-Such challenges make a big push towards change of the behaviour.
+Such challenges make a big push towards change of behaviour.
 In this case, designing daily, open-mindedly / creatively, day by day, results in turning the process into routine.
-When routine is established, be it writing, drawing, designing or anything else – perfection will come with experience.
+When routine is established, be it writing, drawing, designing, or anything else, perfection will come with experience.

 A study published in the European Journal of Social Psychology found that the length of time it takes for a new behavior to become automatic varies from 18 days to 254 days.
 The more difficult the behavioral change was perceived, the longer it took for the habit to form.